sds-smith/assemble_the_jams_3/README.md

 ### Version 3.0 (coming soon)

-Version 3.0 is already on the drawing board, with UI/UX enhancements based on user feedback.
+Version 3.0 is already in planning, with UI/UX enhancements based on user feedback.
 These enhancements will include:

 * No-auth search functionality and no-auth track preview capability.
   * Based on user feedback, being faced with a sign-in page requesting personal info at the very beginning is a big turn-off, but this is unavoidable in the current configuration since both the Spotify search function and the playback sdk require authentication first.
 But...